 Samantha Harris is very interested in the Chinese zodiac, and she enjoys sharing information about it.

 Being the last year in the cycle, the pig year is the ideal time to tie up loose ends and get closure.
 It will also be a time when your actions for the past few years will either be punished or rewarded.
 Though these are prosperous years in terms of wealth and happiness, there are a lot of unseen things going on during pig years.
-Now is a good time for reflection and making plans for the future.
+It is a good time for reflection and making plans for the future.

 30 Jan, 1911 - 17 Feb, 1912